infracost/docs/blog/2022-09-26-sep-2022-broken-relationship-between-eng-and-cloud-bill-owners.md

 ## Future: close the feedback loop inside the workflow

-We want recommendations that have been created from multiple data sources to be put in front of the right people so they can choose if these recommendations are right for them, and action it directly in their current workflows.
+We want recommendations that have been created from multiple data sources to be put in front of the right people so they can choose if these recommendations are right for them, and action it directly in their workflows.
 There is no great product that I have seen for this yet; a collection of emails, Slack messages and Excel files is what I have seen companies use.
 We will build a better solution for this in the future.

 ## Conclusion

 When it comes to cloud costs, the flow of information and the number of roles involved and how they interact is broken.
-The way we fix this is not to stop or break workflows, but [append helpful information](/docs/integrations/cicd/) directly in workflows and empower engineering teams to use cloud infrastructure economically and efficiently.
+The way we fix this is not to stop or break workflows, but append helpful information directly in workflows and empower engineering teams to use cloud infrastructure economically and efficiently.